awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Reference.md

 **Note**
  Each [default parameter group](USER_WorkingWithParamGroups.md) contains the default values for all parameters in the parameter group\.
 If the parameter has "engine default" for this value, see the version\-specific MySQL or PostgreSQL documentation for the actual default value\.

  For more information on DB parameter groups, see [Working with parameter groups](USER_WorkingWithParamGroups.md)\.
-For rules and restrictions for Aurora Serverless clusters, see [Parameter groups and Aurora Serverless v1](aurora-serverless.how-it-works.md#aurora-serverless.parameter-groups)\.
+For rules and restrictions for Aurora Serverless clusters, see [Parameter groups for Aurora Serverless v1](aurora-serverless-v1.how-it-works.md#aurora-serverless.parameter-groups)\.

 **Topics**
 + [Cluster\-level parameters](#AuroraMySQL.Reference.Parameters.Cluster)